01-edu/public/subjects/countstars/README.md

 ## CountStars

 ### Instructions
-Write a function named `CountStar` that makes you fall asleep by counting stars, it takes an integer in the parameter
+Write a function called CountStars that counts the stars up to a number given as an argument.
-- If the number is negative or equal to 0, return "`No star`"
+- If the number is negative or equal to 0, return "`No stars`"
 - No need to manage overflow.

+### Expected Function

 ```go
 func CountStars(num int) string {

 }
 ```
+### Usage

+Here is a possible program to test your function :

 ```go
 import (
 	"fmt"